 The way credit cards work is fairly straightforward: The credit card issuer gives you a card.
-You use the card to pay for items and services up to a certain total amount -- your credit limit.
+You use the card to pay for items and services up to a certain total amount—your credit limit.
 The store merchant or service provider collects what you owe from the card issuer, whom you repay.
+(Get information about getting a credit card if you have bad credit.)

 How credit card companies make money.
-Credit card companies earn high profits in several ways.
+Credit card companies earn high fees in several ways.

 The federal Credit CARD Act of 2009.
 President Obama signed the Credit Card Accountability and Disclosure Act of 2009 (the Credit CARD Act) into law on May 22, 2009.
-The new law provides additional protections to consumers, including better disclosures of account terms, limits on interest rate hikes, and restrictions on certain billing practices and fees.
-To learn more about the new law, see Nolo's article The Credit Card Act: More Protection for Cardholders.
+The law provides additional protections to consumers, including better disclosures of account terms, limits on interest rate hikes, and restrictions on certain billing practices and fees.

 Charge cards, also called travel and entertainment cards, are a little different from credit cards.
 Charge cards, such as American Express and Diners Club, have no credit limit.
 You can usually charge as much as you want, but are required to pay off your entire balance when your bill arrives.